Railway Operators in Denmark

 DSB - Danske Statsbaner

-From January 2009 until 2015 DSB operates (together with the First Group from the UK, as DSBFirst) the regional trains around the Øresund under the name Øresundståg.
+From January 2009 until 2011 DSB operated (together with the First Group from the UK, as DSBFirst) the regional trains around the Øresund under the name Øresundståg.
 These trains run from Helsingør through Copenhagen (both Denmark) and Malmö to Göteborg, Kalmar and Karlskrona in Sweden.
-Since December 2011 Veolia operates the trains on the Swedish part of Øresundståg due to financial problems at DSBFirst.
+Since December 2011 Veolia operated the trains on the Swedish part of Øresundståg due to financial problems at DSBFirst.
+DSB will operate the trains on the Danish side until 2022, when Transdev (from Sweden) will take over.
+Transdev already operates the trains on the Swedish side since 2022 (from 2020: SJ).

 Stock Tables: